ericqu/iban_validation/iban_validation_rs/README.md

 # Iban Validation rs
-Facilitate validation of ibans and selecting Bank_id and Branch_id in Rust.
+Facilitate validation of ibans and getting the bank identifier and branch identifier in Rust.

 See documentation for implementation details and a short example.